 Further Information about the Study

-If you have any further questions about the study and want to withdraw consent to linkage or speak to someone not directly involved in the study, please contact Marcela Gavigan (Population Health Research Facility Manager at the University of Glasgow) on: 0141 353 7520 or email: marcela.gavigan@glasgow.ac.uk.
+If you have any further questions about the study and want to withdraw consent to linkage or speak to someone not directly involved in the study, please contact Marcela Gavigan (Population Health Research Facility Manager at the University of Glasgow) on: 0141 353 7520 or email: marcela.gavigan@glasgow.ac.uk or use the online form at http://sphsu.mrc.ac.uk/mup.

 Thank you for taking the time to read the information sheet.
 Please feel free to ask the project research worker for clarification or about any concerns you may have about the project.